 Play a round of disc golf at Garfield Park, which also features a ball diamond, basketball court, three tennis courts and a KaBOOM! playground.

 Bike or hike the 2.7-mile Plaster Creek Trail, a paved, tree-lined route that meanders along a tributary of the Grand River through several Southtown neighborhoods.

 See the high school student-led community mural “Nuestra Historia, Nuestra Voz” (Our History, our Voice) at 912 Grandville Avenue.

 See the boyhood home of President Gerald R. Ford, several late 1800s-era mansions and other historic landmarks on a walking tour of the Garfield Park neighborhood.

 See history come alive at the Grandville Avenue Museum, which explores the evolution of the district through waves of Dutch, African-American and Latino influences.

 Real Food Cafe is a “Michigan’s Best Breakfast” finalist that has earned its local-favorite status with delicious family recipes, friendly service and huge portions.

-Burton Woods is a six-acre oasis of 120-year old forest in the midst of urban activity.
-It was planted by farmer Charles Garfield to demonstrate how agricultural land could be reclaimed as woodland.
+Burton Woods is a six-acre oasis of 120-year-old forest in the midst of urban activity.